pmq20/node-packer/node/doc/api/child_process.md

 Applications should avoid using such messages or listening for `'internalMessage'` events as it is subject to change without notice.

-The optional `sendHandle` argument that may be passed to `child.send()` is for passing a TCP server or socket object to the child process.
+The optional `sendHandle` argument that may be passed to `subprocess.send()` is for passing a TCP server or socket object to the child process.
 The child will receive the object as the second argument passed to the callback function registered on the [`process.on('message')`][] event.
 Any data that is received and buffered in the socket will not be sent to the child.